Frcuda/Cuda/README.md

 - 👀 I’m interested in Rocket league
 - 🌱 I’m currently learning how to flip reset
 - 💞️ I’m looking to collaborate on air dribbleing
-- 📫 How to reach me discord
+- 📫 How to reach me discord: @zenrl_
 - 😄 Pronouns: they/them or it/its
 - ⚡ Fun fact: im gold in rocket league but i play like a platnium